Harshith5S/Automatic_Timetable_Generator/README.md

 # timetable_management_system
  dbms project using php

- After Starting Apache and MySQL in XAMPP, follow the following steps
+ after starting apache and mysql in xampp, follow the following steps

-1st Step: Extract file
+1st step: extract file
-2nd Step: Copy the main project folder
+2nd step: copy the main project folder
-3rd Step: Paste in xampp/htdocs/
+3rd step: paste in xampp/htdocs/

-Now Connecting Database
+now connecting database

-4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: Then, click on the databases tab
+4th step: open a browser and go to url “http://localhost/phpmyadmin/” 5th step: then, click on the databases tab
-6th Step: Create a database naming “ttms” and then click on the import tab 7th Step: Click on browse file and select “ttms.sql” file which is inside “DATABASE” folder 8th Step: Click on go.
+6th step: create a database naming “ttms” and then click on the import tab 7th step: click on browse file and select “ttms.sql” file which is inside “database” folder 8th step: Click on go.

-After Creating Database,
+after creating database,

-9th Step: Open a browser and go to URL “http://localhost/ttms/ttms/index.php” Then run it and simply select roles for logging in.
+9th step: open a browser and go to url “http://localhost/ttms/ttms/index.php” then run it and simply select roles for logging in.